-- Its impact on the achievement of the Council's 10 Year Plan (Long-Term Plan).
-The 10 Year Plan sets out what the Council is aiming to achieve (see the following table).
-In general, a significant decision is one that has high and ongoing impact on the achievement of the Council's 10 Year Plan - Its impact on those persons who are particularly affected by or interested in the decision.
+- Its impact on the achievement of the Council's Long-term Plan (10 Year Plan).
+The Long-term Plan sets out what the Council is aiming to achieve (see the following table).
+In general, a significant decision is one that has high and ongoing impact on the achievement of the Council's Longterm Plan - Its impact on those persons who are particularly affected by or interested in the decision.
 In general, a significant decision is one that has high and ongoing impact on or interest from many people across the community - Its impact on the Council's resources and capacity to perform its role.
 In general, a significant decision is one that has high and ongoing cost.